GitHubbubble/gitPro/README.md

-# git patch, rebase and stash
+# git patch, git rebase and git stash

 ##Patch
 When a software or a system releases a new version, we can download all the code and then install it.